-The HSPRN Working Framework for Assessing Value in Health Links represents a first step toward an operational definition of value for Ontario Health Links, and a framework to guide the development of performance measures to assess how and where value is created.
+The HSPRN Working Framework for Assessing Value in Health Links represents a first step into an operational definition of value for Ontario Health Links, and into providing a framework to guide the development of performance measures to assess the value actually created.

-Contents
+Table of Contents

-Executive Summary 3
+Executive Summary 2

-Context 6
+Context 5

-Objective 6
+Objective 5

-Methods 7
+Methods 6

-Findings 8
+Findings 7

-Integrating Care for High-Needs Populations 8
+Integrating Care for High Needs Populations 7

-Accountable Care Organizations 8
+Accountable Care Organizations 7

 A Definition of the Term "Value".
-9
+8

-General Definition of Value in Health Care 9
+General Definition of Value in Health Care 8

-Defining Value for ACOs 10
+Defining Value for ACOs 9

-Value Framework of US Accountable Care Organizations 11
+Value Framework of US Accountable Care Organizations 10

-Quality of Care in ACOs 12
+Quality of Care in ACOs 11

-Medicare Cost of Care in ACOs 18
+Medicare Cost of Care in ACOs 17

-Comparisons between ACOs and Health Links Relevant to Value Creation 19
+Comparisons between ACOs and Health Links Relevant to Value Creation 18

-Assessing Value in Health Links: Applying Lessons from ACOs 21
+Assessing Value in Health Links: Applying Lessons from ACOs 20

-Better Care for Individuals 21
+Better Care for Individuals 20

-Better Health for Populations 22
+Better Health for Populations 21

-Lower Growth in Health Care Expenditures 23
+Lower Growth in Health Care Expenditures 22

-Working Framework for Assessing Value in Health Links 24
+Working Framework for Assessing Value in Health Links 23

-MOHLTC Performance Indicators for Health Links 25
+MOHLTC Performance Indicators for Health Links 24

-Conclusions 29
+Conclusions 28

-References 31
+References 30